 From Souzenji Temple, I went clockwise and visited in the order of: Mimyo-an Temple, Batoukannon-dou Temple, Honjo-in Temple, Gonjo-in Temple, Myouken-dou Temple, and Yougenji Temple.
 The statues of the Seven Lucky Gods are enshrined in their associated temples.
 Some of the Gods are inside the main hall of the temple so you may need to ask the staff to be let in.
 The temple sites are not too big, thus it shouldn’t be too difficult to find the tables with the stamps.
 You can also pick up a paper card with the names of the Gods and the temples written in calligraphy, typically on the same table.

 There are lots of temple and shrines in the Ikegami region.
 One way to make sure is they typically have a red flag just outside the gate that says “池上七福神” (Ikegami Shichifukujin).
 The entire itinerary was around two hours, including small detours and a short visit to the Ikegami Honmonji Temple.
 In spring, the Ikegami Baien, a plum garden located just a few minutes’ walk from the Gonjo-in Temple, can also be a pleasant addition to the itinerary with the plum blossoms in full bloom.

-Please note that the Daikoku-ten statue is relocated to Yougenji Temple until spring of 2018 due to Batoukannon-dou Temple being under repair.
+Please note that the Daikoku-ten statue is relocated to Yougenji Temple due to Batoukannon-dou Temple being under repair.